Samar3007/Sampling/README.md

 # Assignment03 - Sampling UCS654: Predictive Analytics using Statistics (102183052)
-In this 5 different ML models have been applied to a credit card dataset,which are as follows:

-1)LogisticRegression

-2)KNeighborsClassifier

-3)RandomForestClassifier

-4)SVC

-5)ExtraTreesClassifier

-##
 The following formula has been applied: n = (Z^2*(p(1 – p))/(E^2))